Main Yarra Trail: Yarra City section

-Continuing in Richmond the path meets up with the Gardiners Creek Trail.
+On the north side of the river, the trail follows Yarra Boulevard, hooking around the Burnley campus of the University of Melbourne, under the northern abutments of the Heyington railway and meeting up with the Gardiners Creek Trail in Richmond.
 After going under the Victoria Street bridge in Abbotsford the path reaches the Walmer Street shared pedestrian and cycle bridge.